 That is because, although turtles will eat just about anything, they really need to abide by a specific type of diet.
 For most pet turtle species, the best diet follows these guidelines:

 - It has a good amount of calcium and a low amount of phosphorus.
 Turtles need phosphorus in their diet, but too much basically cancels out the calcium.
 Kale is a great source of calcium for your turtle.
+Another great source of calcium are calcium blocks.

 - Avoid regular feeding of fatty foods.
 If a turtle eats too much fat, it can contribute to kidney problems and cause obesity.
 And yes, turtles CAN become obese!